top of page

 DISSOLUTION:

-• Upon dissolution of the organization, the Executive Board shall after paying or making provisions for the payment of all of the liabilities of the organization, dispose of all of the assets of the organization exclusively for the purposes of the organization in such a manner, or to such organization or organization organized and operated exclusively for charitable, education, religious, or scientific purposes as shall at the time qualify as an exempt organization or organizations under section 501(c)(3) of the Internal Revenue Code of 1986 (or corresponding provision of any future United Stated Internal Revenue Law), as the Executive Board shall determine.
-Any such assets not so disposed of, shall be disposed of the Court of Common Pleas of the county in which the principal office of the organization is the located, exclusively for such purpose or to such organizations, as said Court shall determine, which are organized and operated exclusively for such purposes.
+• Upon dissolution of the organization, the Executive Board shall, after paying or making provisions for the payment of all of the liabilities of the organization, dispose of all of the assets of the organization exclusively for the organization in such a manner or to such organization or organization organized and operated exclusively for charitable, education, religious, or scientific purposes as shall at the time qualify as an exempt organization or organizations under section 501(c)(3) of the Internal Revenue Code of 1986 (or corresponding provision of any future United States Internal Revenue Law), as the Executive Board shall determine.
+Any such assets not so disposed of shall be disposed of by the Court of Common Pleas of the county in which the principal office of the organization is located, exclusively for such purpose or to such organizations, as said Court shall determine, which are organized and operated exclusively for such purposes.

 Objectives & Purpose